By Chanté Eliaszadeh | October 8, 2025

 Decision point: If your network isn’t functional and decentralized at launch, or if purchasers are buying based on your team’s future efforts, this prong is likely satisfied.

-The "Sufficient Decentralization" Defense
+The “Sufficient Decentralization” Question

 - Network functionality: The token must have real utility on a working network